wizzardo/tiptap-ui-components/README.md

 # Tiptap UI Components

-This repository contains a collection of [UI Components](https://tiptap.dev/docs/ui-components/components/overview), [templates](https://tiptap.dev/docs/ui-components/templates/simple-editor), and [primitives](https://tiptap.dev/docs/ui-components/primitives) designed specifically for integration with Tiptap, a headless and modular rich text editor.
+Tiptap UI Components is a library of modular, MIT-licensed [React components](https://tiptap.dev/docs/ui-components/components/overview), [templates](https://tiptap.dev/docs/ui-components/templates/simple-editor), and [primitives](https://tiptap.dev/docs/ui-components/primitives) that help you build rich text editor UIs faster, on top of the headless [Tiptap](https://tiptap.dev) framework.

-It also includes a [CLI](https://tiptap.dev/docs/ui-components/getting-started/cli) tool to quickly install any component from the UI Components library.
+This repo also includes a [CLI tool](https://tiptap.dev/docs/ui-components/getting-started/cli) to scaffold your editor setup or install individual components with zero config.

-UI Components and Templates help you create a rich text editor from scratch by providing prebuilt and customizable UI elements.
+Use the components as-is, customize them to match your design system, or drop them into an existing Tiptap setup.
+They're optional, composable, and built for dev speed.

 ## Getting Started

-Head over to the [UI Components](https://tiptap.dev/docs/ui-components/getting-started/overview) documentation to see demos and instructions.
+Start with the [UI Components docs](https://tiptap.dev/docs/ui-components/getting-started/overview) to browse demos, setup guides, and usage patterns.

 ### Installation

-Use the Tiptap CLI to quickly scaffold your editor setup:
+Install with the Tiptap CLI to scaffold your setup:

 ```bash
 npx tiptap-cli init
 ```

-Or add individual components directly:
+Or install a single component:

 ```bash
 npx tiptap-cli add [component-name]